econia-labs/econia-v5/doc/architecture.md

 ## Implementation details

+### Simulator

+1. A runtime-level simulator `SHALL` determine in/out values for trades, to determine the results of a proposed trade ahead of time, in order to enable fill-or-kill orders as well as simulations from calling functions.

+### Eviction

+1. Eviction price `SHALL` be mediated via optimistic division only per [`aptos-core` #11952], via `eviction_price_divisor_ask` and `_bid`, such that the proposed ask price is divided by the best ask price, and the best bid price is divided by the proposed bid price before threshold comparisons.
+1. Eviction of a full order book `SHALL NOT` be possible within a single transaction.

+### Error codes

 1. Error codes that are raised by multiple functions `SHALL` be wrapped with inline helper functions containing a single assert, so that the inline function can be failure tested, for ease of coverage.

+### Events

+1. Market registration events `SHALL` include fungible asset metadata like decimals for ease of indexing.
+1. Market orders and limit orders `SHALL` use the same event structure, which `MAY` be common to swaps.

+### Withdrawals

+1. Since fungible assets may be seized at any time, deposits and withdrawals `SHALL` be assessed proportionally to socialize losses and avoid bank run
+   scenarios: if vaults are 50% empty, then deposits will be 50% of expected.

+### Parameter updates

+1. Market parameter updates for a given market `SHALL` be updated in multiple places in the registry since data is indexed in multiple ways.
+1. Market parameters `SHALL` be set via APIs that accept a vector for each field, representing an option where `some` corresponding to an update.
+Market ID `SHALL` be offered as a field, and if `none` the update corresponds to default parameter updates.

+### Package size

+1. Move package size `SHALL` be under the max transaction limit, to enable package publication using a single transaction.

 [rfc 2119]: https://www.ietf.org/rfc/rfc2119.txt
 [`aptos-core` #11950]: https://github.com/aptos-labs/aptos-core/pull/11950